 berthelot@mmsh.univ-aix.fr

-One could legitimately ask : Why another book on Roman power ?
-This topic has given birth to so many studies that one wonders if anything new still remains to be said, apart from new archeological findings and the publication of new epigraphic or numismatic material.
-Studies pertaining to the concrete symbols of Roman power such as coins, statues etc., and the representations conveyed through these media are particularly numerous, with several volumes of the research network « Impact of Empire » belonging to this type of studies.
-In such studies Roman power is often equated with imperial power, that is, the power of the emperor.
-However, studying representations of the emperor, the imperial family or members of the imperial administration is far from exhausting the subject.
-Moreover, Roman power, which may also be understood as overlapping to a great extent with Roman imperialism, became a crucial element in the ancient world long before the Principate.
-It was first and foremost experienced by the Greeks, the Jews, the Gauls, etc. as military power, implying conquest and domination, even if it cannot be reduced to these aspects.
+You may ask : yet another book on Roman power ?
+With so many studies on this very topic one cannot help but wonder if anything remains to be done besides publishing new archaeological findings or new epigraphic materials ?
+Studies pertaining to the concrete symbols of Roman power – such as coins, statues etc., and the representations conveyed through these media – are particularly numerous ; several volumes of the research network « Impact of Empire » pertain to this topic.
+In such studies, Roman power is often equated with imperial power, that is, the power of the emperor.
+However, studying representations of the emperor, the imperial family, or members of the imperial administration does not come close to exhausting the subject ; Roman power, which may also be understood as overlapping to a great extent with Roman imperialism, became a prominent issue in the ancient world long before the Principate.
+It was first and foremost experienced by the Greeks, the Jews, the Gauls, and other peoples in the form of military power, as conquest and domination, even if it cannot be fully reduced to these aspects.

-Rituals of power such as celebrations of victory, both at Rome and in the provinces, have received quite a lot of scholarly attention too, as exemplified, among others, in Mary Beard’s book on the Roman triumph (Beard 2007), in Simon R. F. Price’s monograph Rituals and Power: The Roman Imperial Cult in Asia Minor (Price 1985), as well as in Hadrien Bru’s book Le pouvoir impérial dans les provinces syriennes.
+Rituals of power such as celebrations of victory, both in Rome and in its provinces, have also received significant scholarly attention, as exemplified, for example, in Mary Beard’s book on the Roman triumph (Beard 2007), in Simon R. F. Price’s monograph Rituals and Power: The Roman Imperial Cult in Asia Minor (Price 1985), as well as in Hadrien Bru’s book Le pouvoir impérial dans les provinces syriennes.
 Représentations et célébrations d’Auguste à Constantin (31 av.
 J.-C. – 337 ap.
-J.-C.) (Bru 2011) – especially the part on games, festivals and other celebrations of Roman imperial power.
+J.-C.) (Bru 2011) – especially the section on games, festivals and other celebrations of Roman imperial power.

-Studies related to discourses of power – such as Myles Lavan’s illuminating monograph on the language of slavery and servitude (Slaves to Rome: Paradigms of Empire in Roman Culture [Lavan 2013]) – also represent an important contribution to the understanding of the topic.
-Beyond the Roman discourses themselves, the provincial perception and discursive reception of Roman power has been studied in connection to Greek sources (epigraphic ones in particular, as well as the writings of the Second Sophistic), Egyptian ones (for example the Acts of the Alexandrian Martyrs), and Jewish ones.
+Studies related to discourses of power – such as Myles Lavan’s illuminating monograph on the language of slavery and servitude (Slaves to Rome: Paradigms of Empire in Roman Culture [Lavan 2013]) – also represent an important contribution.
+Beyond the Roman discourses themselves, provincial perceptions and the discursive reception of Roman power have been studied in connection to Greek sources (epigraphic ones in particular, as well as the writings of the Second Sophistic), Egyptian ones (for example the Acts of the Alexandrian Martyrs), and Jewish ones.

-In addition, countless studies pertain to the way Roman power functioned : the evolution of the political institutions of Rome, the operation of the Roman imperial administration, the role of the army, the role played by the emperor within the Roman legal system, etc. ; these studies tackle the issue of “Roman power at work” rather than issues of representation, and often overlap with the study of Roman rule.
+In addition, countless studies address the mechanisms of Roman power: the evolution of Rome’s political institutions, the operation of the Roman imperial administration, the role of the army, and the legal role played by the emperor to name a few popular topics ; these studies tackle the issue of “Roman power at work” rather than issues of representation, and often overlap with the study of Roman rule.
 In such a context, “Roman power” is more or less synonymous with “Roman rule” or “Roman Empire”.
-This is also the case in studies about the rise and fall of the empire, which contribute to some extent to our understanding of Roman power, by focusing on the factors that made the empire strong or undermined it.
-Numerous historians, from Antiquity until the present, have wondered about the remarkable capacity of the Romans not only to conquer lands, but to maintain their empire.
+This is also the case in studies about the empire’s rise and fall, which further contribute to our understanding of Roman power, focusing on factors that strengthened the empire or undermined it.
+It is a topic which has attracted the attention of numerous historians, from Antiquity until the present, who have been fascinated by the Romans’ remarkable capacity not only to conquer lands, but also to maintain their sovereignty over them.